 Department Mission, Vision, Core Values & Programs

-Our mission is “To extend the knowledge and resources of the University of Wisconsin to Green County residents, where they live and work.”
-Local faculty and campus-based specialists deliver educational programs in: agriculture; community, natural resource, & economic development; family living; and 4-H/youth development.
+Our mission is The Wisconsin Idea– “To extend the knowledge and resources of the University of Wisconsin to Green County residents, where they live and work”.
+Local faculty and campus-based specialists deliver educational programs in Agriculture, Community, Natural Resources, & Economic Development, Family Living and 4-H Youth Development.

 - Service.
 We work to make the resources of the University of Wisconsin system available to the people of Green County.
 We respect the people that we serve and listen to the needs of the community.
 We seek to provide customer service focused on timely delivery of consistent and credible information.